tenacityteam/tenacity/BUILDING.md

 **WARNING**: these instructions are taken from Audacity's BUILDING.md.
 They have not been modified except for branding changes.
 If there's anything incorrect here, please create an issue.

-We build Saucedacity using XCode 12.
+You should be able to build Saucedacity using XCode 12.
 However, it is likely possible to build it with XCode 7.

 ### Linux